mattpolzin/OpenAPIKit/documentation/validation.md

 Validations can be applied as part of other validations.
 You can use a parent validation context to gate child validations based on a shared `when` clause, drill into a parent context within the `check` clause, and reuse child validations in multiple parent validations.

 Let's say you want to assert that all requests and responses are offered as JSON.
-You might be tempted to write the following validator
+You might be tempted to write the following validation:
 ```swift
 let allRoutesOfferJSON = Validation(
     description: "All content maps have JSON members.",